circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

 ### How To Test Orb Jobs

-If we needed to test our orb's jobs, rather than commands, we can simply add our orb job right next to the `integration-test-1` job in our config under the [integration-test_deploy](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/.circleci/config.yml#L78) workflow.
+If we needed to test our orb's jobs, as well as commands, we can simply add our orb job right next to the `integration-test-1` job in our config under the [integration-test_deploy](https://github.com/CircleCI-Public/Orb-Project-Template/blob/master/.circleci/config.yml#L78) workflow.

 {:.tab.intTestWorkflow.integration-test_deploy}
 ```